 The only option available to customers who paid with cash or a cheque, or who used a debit card and chose either the cheque or savings option at time of purchase, is to wait for the outcome of the administration process.

-In the Dick Smith case, consumers who bought gift cards before the collapse – and plenty apparently did – had another option: both Coles and Woolworths agreed to exchange Dick Smith cards purchased at their stores with a Coles or Woolies gift card of equal value.
+In the Dick Smith case, people who bought gift cards before the collapse – and plenty apparently did – had another option: both Coles and Woolworths agreed to exchange Dick Smith cards bought at their stores with a Coles or Woolies gift card of equal value.

 You may be able to claim warranty on products bought after the business goes under, provided it's from the manufacturer.

 Consumers are generally treated as unsecured creditors – which means you'll only be paid once employees and secured creditors have been repaid.
-In order to get your money back you'll need to register with the external administrator as a creditor.
+To get your money back, you'll need to register with the external administrator as a creditor.

-You can do this by completing a "proof of debt" form, which can be obtained from the voluntary administrator.
+You can do this by completing a "proof of debt" form, which you can get from the voluntary administrator.
 This is usually done to notify the voluntary administrator of your claim and enable you to vote at creditor meetings.

-The insolvency process will determine whether you either receive the goods you've paid for, a full or partial refund or potentially nothing.
+The insolvency process will determine whether you receive the goods you've paid for, a full or partial refund – or potentially nothing at all.